mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 DESCRIPTION
 -----------

-This utility searches for objects on all the servers provided via repeated occurrences of the :option:`--server` option matching a given pattern and show a table of the objects that match.
-The first non-option argument it taken to be the pattern unless the :option:`--pattern` option is used, in which case all non-option arguments are treated as connection specifications.
+This utility searches for objects matching a given pattern on all the servers specified using instances of the :option:`--server` option.
+It produces output that displays the objects that match.
+By default, the first nonoption argument is taken to be the pattern unless the :option:`--pattern` option is given.
+If the :option:`--pattern` option is given, all nonoption arguments are treated as connection specifications.

-Internally, the utility creates an SQL statement for searching the necessary tables in the **INFORMATION_SCHEMA** database on the provided servers and executes it in turn before collecting the result and printing it as a table.
+Internally, the utility generates an SQL statement for searching the necessary tables in the **INFORMATION_SCHEMA** database on the designated servers and executes it in turn before collecting the result and printing it as a table.
 If you do not want to send the statement to the servers and instead have the utility emit the statement, you can use the :option:`--sql` option.
 This can be useful if you want to